 - Antifraud provisions: "Any device, scheme, or artifice to defraud" (the broadest prohibition)

-- Insider trading: Material nonpublic information (MNPI), tipping, misappropriation theory
+- Insider trading: Material nonpublic information (MNPI), tipping, and trading on confidential information

 - Vulnerable adults: NASAA model rule on financial exploitation of seniors